GiGurra/flycd/README.md

   from git pushes, fetches the most recent (or specific) versions of your apps from git, and deploys them to fly.io.

 * Keeping app repos separate from your environment configuration repos.
+  * Or you can put everything in the same repo... if you want to :D

 The illustration below gives an idea of FlyCD enabled configuration: